ohioh/CleanCode/README.md

 12. Stable Abstractions Principle			-> The more stable a component is, the more abstract it should be.
 Unstable components should be concrete
 13. Tell, Don‘t Ask					-> Don't ask an object for an object, tell it what to do.
 14. Inversion of Control				-> An object is passive; it is supplied with all the information it needs from above.
 15. Law of Demeter					-> Each object should only talk to objects that it holds as attributes or is passed as parameters.
+16. Differentiable programming                        -> is the very basis of deep learning, implemented in software libraries such as  TensorFlow and PyTorch.
+Differentiable programming is more than deep learning: it is a programming paradigm where the algorithms are not hand-coded, but learned